 Software Multiplexing.
 A Reuters-developed packet switching network intended for generic use but only deployed for the RMDS dealing system.

 Transatlantic and Pacific TDM-based communications system.

-Terminal Controller, a mini-computer controlling a number of keyboard and screen positions with connection to a central computer.
+Terminal Controller.
+A minicomputer controlling a number of keyboard and screen positions with connection to a central computer.
 This allowed some extra intelligence to be incorporated locally rather than in a central system, e.g. flashing news alerts for a period of time.

-Time Division Multiplexer, a method of transmitting and receiving separate signals over a common path by means of synchronised switches at each end so that each signal appears on the line in an alternating pattern.
+Time Division Multiplexer.
+A method of transmitting and receiving separate signals over a common path by means of synchronised switches at each end so that each signal appears on the line in an alternating pattern.

-Trading Information Architecture, a range of products for clients’ trading rooms using digital rather than switching technology to connect keyboards and screens to information sources.
+Trading Information Architecture.
+A range of products for clients’ Trading Rooms using digital rather than switching technology to connect keyboards and screens to information sources.

 Virtual Address eXtension.
 A 32 bit computer developed by DEC as a successor to the PDP range.
 Widely used in Reuter systems from 1985 onwards.

 Very Small Aperture Terminal.
 Two-foot diameter dish which allows a client to receive broadcast data directly from a satellite.

 Video Matrix Switch.
 Enables a screen to receive a display from any one of several video sources.
 Also the acronym for DEC's VAX operating system. ■